SwingGuy1024/Blog/Bad Uses of Optional.md

       // ...
 (More code)
     }

+Some people may find this strange.
+Maybe their right.
+But it works.

-In short, Optional is a bad and ineffective alternative to carefully written code.
+In short, Optional is a bad and ineffective alternative to thoughtfully written code.

 ### Example 5: Pointless
     1 private void someMethod(Optional<Widget> widgetOpt) {